-In February 2015, we closed the sale of 2,216,667 shares of common stock, Series A warrants to purchase an additional 2,216,667 shares of common stock and Series B warrants to purchase an additional 2,216,667 shares of common stock.
-The shares of common stock and the warrants were sold together as common stock units for a purchase price of \$3.00 per unit, but were immediately separable and issued separately.
-The Series A warrants have an exercise price of \$4.05 per share, are exercisable from the date of original issuance and will expire on February 3, 2020.
-The Series B warrants have an exercise price of \$3.00 per share, are exercisable from the date of original issuance and will expire on August 3, 2015.
-The shares of common stock and the warrants are separable and were issued separately.
-The gross proceeds are approximately \$6.7 million not including any future proceeds from the exercise of the warrants.
+In February 2015, we issued and sold 2,216,667 shares of common stock, warrants to purchase an additional 2,216,667 shares of common stock (the "2015 Series A Warrants") and warrants to purchase an additional 2,216,667 shares of common stock (the "2015 Series B Warrants").
+The shares of common stock and the 2015 Series A and 2015 Series B Warrants were sold together as common stock units for a purchase price of \$3.00 per unit, but were immediately separable and issued separately.
+The 2015 Series A Warrants have an exercise price of \$3.75 per share, are exercisable from the date of original issuance and will expire on February 3, 2020.
+The 2015 Series B Warrants have an exercise price of \$3.00 per share, are exercisable from the date of original issuance and will expire on August 3, 2015.
+The shares of common stock and the 2015 Series A and 2015 Series B Warrants are separable and were issued separately.
+The gross proceeds were approximately \$6.7 million not including any proceeds from the exercise of the warrants.

-In August 2014, we issued and sold 2,000,000 shares of common stock and warrants to purchase an additional 1,000,000 shares of common stock in a firm commitment underwritten public offering.
-The shares of common stock and the warrants were sold together as common stock units for a purchase price of \$9.00 per unit, but were immediately separable and issued separately.
-The warrants have an exercise price of \$9.60 per share and will be exercisable from the date of the original issuance and will expire on August 5, 2019.
-The gross proceeds to Gevo from this offering were approximately \$18 million, not including any future proceeds from the exercise of the warrants.
+In August 2014, we issued and sold 2,000,000 shares of common stock and 2014 Warrants to purchase an additional 1,000,000 shares of common stock in a firm commitment underwritten public offering.
+The shares of common stock and the 2014 Warrants were sold together as common stock units for a purchase price of \$9.00 per unit, but were immediately separable and issued separately.
+The 2014 Warrants have an exercise price of \$8.30 per share and will be exercisable from the date of the original issuance and will expire on August 5, 2019.
+The gross proceeds from this offering were approximately \$18 million, not including any proceeds from the exercise of the 2014 Warrants.

 In May 2014, we entered into a term loan agreement (the "Loan Agreement") with the lenders party thereto from time to time ("Lenders") and Whitebox, as administrative agent for Lenders, pursuant to which the Lenders committed to provide one or more senior secured term loans to us, in an aggregate amount of up to approximately \$31.1 million on the terms set forth in the Loan Agreement (collectively the "Term Loan").
 Pursuant to the Loan Agreement, on May 9, 2014, we closed a private debt financing with Whitebox consisting of a \$25.9 million Term Loan (the "First Advance"), the outstanding principal amount of which was subsequently exchanged, by Whitebox into our 2017 Notes.
-In connection with the Loan Agreement, we also entered into an exchange and purchase agreement pursuant to which (i) we have an option, subject to certain conditions, to require Whitebox to provide us with an additional \$5.2 million of capital in the form of an additional term loan, convertible debt or a combination thereof; and (ii) Whitebox has the option, subject to certain conditions, to purchase up to an additional \$32.0 million aggregate principal amount of convertible debt.
 We used proceeds from the Term Loan to repay \$9.6 million in outstanding principal under our additional term loan facilities with TriplePoint Capital LLC ("TriplePoint"), with the remaining outstanding principal balance of \$1.0 million being junior secured debt payable over 36 months beginning June 2014.